Terms of Reference – Audit Committee

-These terms of reference have been produced to accord with the relevant Principles of The AIC Code of Corporate Governance published in July 2016 (Principles 5, 13 and 21) and, where deemed applicable, to follow the Guidance on Audit Committees published by the Financial Reporting Council in April 2016 (FRC Guidance).
+These terms of reference have been produced to accord with the relevant Principles of The AIC Code of Corporate Governance published in February 2019 and, where deemed applicable, to follow the Guidance on Audit Committees published by the Financial Reporting Council in April 2016 (FRC Guidance).

-1. Membership, Appointment and Attendees FRC Guidance 2.12 to 2.15 and AIC Principle 5
+1. Membership, Appointment and Attendees FRC Guidance 2.12 to 2.15 and AIC Provision 29

 1.1 The Committee is appointed by the Board, in accordance with the Articles of Association of the Company.